Kerstin Brätsch: Recognition

 In 2014, Brätsch was awarded the August Macke Prize.

 In 2017, Brätsch was awarded the second edition of the Edvard Munch Art Award, which constituted a cash prize and a solo exhibition at the Munch Museum in 2019.

+In 2027, Brätsch will receive the Zurich Art Prize, which comes with a cash prize of 130,000 Swiss francs and a solo exhibition in june of 2027 at the Haus Konstruktiv in Zurich.

 Art market

 Brätsch has been represented by Gladstone Gallery since 2020.
 She is also represented by Gió Marconi, Milan, and she previously worked with Gavin Brown's Enterprise.